solzilberman/pymaid/README.md

 - Using the native `ast` module provides some robustness over a pattern-matching approach.
 However, more testing it needed to verify syntax coverage.

 Read more about MermaidJS [here](https://mermaid.js.org/).
 It is an excellent tool.

+### Alternatives:
+- [pyreverse](https://pylint.pycqa.org/en/latest/pyreverse.html) is a production grade tool that can generate UML diagrams of `python3` codebases and comes shipped with recent versions of `pylint`.
+If you need accurate UML digrams, use pyreverse.